 He said to them, “Because of your hardness of heart Moses allowed you to divorce your wives, but from the beginning it was not so. – Matthew 19:8

 What was not so in the beginning?
 The hardness of heart!
-There was never a time when divorce was not allowed.
 This means that the Pharisees in confronting Jesus on the issue of divorce were not asking whether it was permissible or not.
-Everybody knew that already and there was no dispute.
+Everybody knew that the Law permitted it already and there was no dispute.
 The dispute in the Jewish nation however was over the reasons for divorce.
 They were trying to see if Jesus would takes sides in the same way they did with the issue of paying taxes.
 Compare the two questions of the Pharisees:

 And Pharisees came up to him and tested him by asking, “Is it lawful to divorce one’s wife for any cause? – Matt 19:3